Federated States of Micronesia: Defense and foreign affairs

-Administrative divisions
+States

 The four states in the federation are, from west to east:

 These states are further divided into municipalities.

 Geography

 The Federated States of Micronesia consists of 607 islands extending 2900 km across the archipelago of the Caroline Islands east of the Philippines.
 The islands have a combined area of 702 km2.

 The islands are grouped into four states, which are Yap, Chuuk (called Truk until January 1990), Pohnpei (known as "Ponape" until November 1984), and Kosrae (formerly Kusaie).
 These four states are each represented by a white star on the national flag.
 The capital is Palikir, on Pohnpei.

 Two terrestrial ecoregions lie within the country's borders: Carolines tropical moist forests and Yap tropical dry forests.
 It had a 2019 Forest Landscape Integrity Index mean score of 7.55/10, ranking it 37th globally out of 172 countries.

 Biodiversity

-The major coastal communities are mangrove forests, seagrass beds, lagoons and coral reefs, biologically and physically linked.
-About 300 species of coral, 1000 species of fish and 1200 species of mollusks are recognized in Micronesia.
-In the mangrove forests there are shrimps, crabs and fish, as well as birds that feed on them.
-Seagrass meadows appear offshore following the mangroves.
-The lagoons provide food for the reef inhabitants and contain various kinds of plankton.
-The biodiversity and complexity of the coral reefs increases markedly from east to west, with 150 species of hard coral at Kosrae, 200 at Pohnpei and 300 at Chuuk.
-Coral productivity in this area is among the highest in the world, absorbing about 2500 grams of carbon per square meter per year, against 2200 grams in the tropical forest and 125 grams in the open sea.

-Inland, from the tidal zone to the top of the mountains there is a varied range of vegetation, cloud forest, upland, palm, plantation, areas dominated by climbers of the genus Merremia, savannas, native secondary forest, fragments of introduced trees, cultivated areas, freshwater swamps, swamps of the palm Nypa fruticans, atoll forests, forests in rocky areas and beaches.
-There are about 1230 species of ferns and flowering plants, of which 782 are native, including 145 native fern species.
-On Pohnpei Island, there are about 750 plant species, of which 110 are endemic.
-Another 457 species have been introduced.
+The Federated States of Micronesia (FSM) is recognized as a biodiversity hotspot, hosting approximately 3,025 animal species and 1,553 plant species.
+The diversity of terrestrial plants and animals within the FSM varies from east to west due to differences in climate, geology, topography, and geographical isolation.

+Over 457 plant species have been introduced to the islands of the FSM by early Micronesians and subsequent settlers.
+The FSM comprises 607 islands extending 2,900 km across the Caroline Islands, with a combined area of 702 km2.
+The FSM has 58 Key Biodiversity Areas.

+The region is characterized by thousands of isolated small coral atolls and higher volcanic islands, contributing to its high biodiversity.
+The FSM's National Biodiversity Strategy and Action Plan outlines efforts to protect and conserve its rich biodiversity.
+The FSM's marine biodiversity is under pressure due to growing population demands, leading to increased degradation of marine resources.